misonuma/untrac/README.md

 bash preprocess_opt.sh
 ```

-- Use the downloaded datasets for training, unlearning, and evaluation.
+- Downloaded datasets are stored in the `data` directory.
+Use the downloaded datasets for training, unlearning, and evaluation.